-Each year, the Government of Canada offers support for heritage organizations such as museums and archives, municipal and Indigenous governments, and other organizations with a heritage or cultural mandate through its Young Canada Works (YCW) program to hire summer students or interns.
-This program is a cost sharing program where the organizations are typically responsible for 50% of the cost of the position while the remaining 50% is funded by YCW grant.
+Each year, the Government of Canada offers support for heritage organizations such as museums and archives, heritage sites, municipal and Indigenous governments, and other organizations with a heritage or cultural mandate through its Young Canada Works (YCW) program to hire summer students or interns.
+This program is a cost sharing program where the organizations are typically responsible for 50% of the cost of the position while the remaining 50% is funded a YCW grant.
 The purpose of this program is to provide funding for positions in the heritage sector which may not exist otherwise and to support young people entering into careers in the heritage sector.
 There are several streams of funding to support different types of positions which are delivered through a number of Canadian delivery organizations, including the National Trust for Canada, the Canadian Council of Archives and the Canadian Museums Association.

-The City has applied for and received funding through the Young Canada Works - Building Careers in Heritage stream which funds 4- to 12-month internship positions for recent graduates.
-The position will be hosted in Economic Development, working with the Economic Development Officer - Heritage Planning, and is intended to support the City's Heritage Planning program.
-Applicants for YCW internship positions must be between 16 and 30 years of age, Canadian citizens or permanent residents, and have recently graduated from post secondary education.
-The delivery organization for this funding is the National Trust for Canada which supports positions related to built heritage, including heritage planning, heritage restoration, and historic site administration.
-The Government of Canada and National Trust for Canada have shared with staff that the City's funding application was successful for a position in the 2024-2025 funding cycle and that a funding agreement will be forthcoming.
-The funding agreement has not yet been received but staff are anticipating that it will be received in late April or early May 2024, in accordance with the typical timelines for receiving YCW funding agreements.
+The City has applied for and received funding through the Young Canada Works - Building Careers in Heritage stream, which funds 4- to 12-month internship positions for recent graduates.
+The position will be hosted by Economic Development, working with the Economic Development Officer - Heritage Planning, and is intended to support the City's Heritage Planning program.
+Applicants for YCW internship positions must be between 16 and 30 years of age, Canadian citizens or permanent residents, and have recently graduated from post-secondary education.
+The delivery organization for this funding is the National Trust for Canada, which supports positions related to built heritage, including heritage planning, heritage restoration, and historic site administration.
+The Government of Canada and National Trust for Canada have shared with staff that the City's funding application was successful for a position in the 2025-2026 funding cycle, and that a funding agreement will be forthcoming.
+The funding agreement has not yet been received as these agreements are not issued until a candidate has been selected and their hiring reported to the National Trust and the federal government.

-This report requests that Council approve entering into a funding agreement with the Government of Canada and National Trust for Canada through the Young Canada Works program for the 2024-2025 federal fiscal year to facilitate the hiring of a heritage intern position within Economic Development.
+This report requests that Council approve entering into a funding agreement with the Government of Canada and National Trust for Canada through the Young Canada Works program for the 2025-2026 federal fiscal year to facilitate the hiring of a heritage intern position within Economic Development.